-Two seriously injured in gas explosion
+Nottingham gas explosion: Two seriously injured

 Two ambulances were driving away as I arrived, and there are still fire engines and police vehicles here.

-A blue tanker is lying on its side.
-It appears that this tanker is what exploded but this is unconfirmed.
+A blue tank is lying on its side.
+It appears that this tank is what exploded but this is unconfirmed.

+Nottinghamshire Police said: "We're not treating the incident as suspicious and the Health and Safety Executive (HSE) is now dealing with the matter in its entirety."

+Bio Dynamic UK added: "Two of our friends and colleagues have been injured and our main focus and concerns are with them.